-The COVID-19 pandemic has forcibly changed our daily usual life routines, our working routines, personal life routines, has changed.
-Nowadays, we are spending more time on social media and online, and following the digital payments method.
+The COVID-19 pandemic has forcibly changed our daily usual life routines, and our working routines and personal life routines have changed.
+Nowadays, we are spending more time on social media and online and following the digital payment method.
 Cybercriminals are continuously taking advantage of the COVID-19 pandemic.
-They have accelerated phishing attacks, not only working from home employees are at risk but the personal computer as well.
-In this article, We have highlighted 10 cybersecurity tips to combat cyber attacks in the COVID-19 pandemic.
+They have accelerated phishing attacks, not only working from home employees are at risk, but the personal computer as well.
+In this article, We have highlighted 10 cybersecurity tips to combat cyber attacks during the COVID-19 pandemic.

 1. Keep your security updates on automatic mode

-Devices without a firewall, without an adequate antivirus, or without the latest security updates, usually quickly become the victim of cyber crims.
-To reduce this cybersecurity risk, turn on automatic security updates to assure your system have the latest security fixes, install an adequate antivirus that runs continuously, and configure a firewall.
+Devices without a firewall, without an adequate antivirus, or without the latest security updates usually quickly become the victim of cyber crimes.
+To reduce this cybersecurity risk, turn on automatic security updates to ensure your system have the latest security fixes, install an adequate antivirus that runs continuously, and configure a firewall.

 2. Always use Wi-Fi encryption for access

-Wireless access features give the sense to require passwords to gain access to the network.
-It is recommended to use this feature to ensure only allowed users are on your home network.
+Wireless access features give the sense of requiring passwords to gain access to the network.
+It is recommended to use this feature to ensure that only allowed users are on your home network.

 3. Make sure your digital identity protected